reedns/solar-engineering-consultants/src/pages/index.md

 info:
   lead: >
-    Solar Engineering Consultants (SEC) specializes in helping owners, developers, EPC’s, investors, and owners with renewable energy and storage projects from concept to project completion.
+    Solar Engineering Consultants (SEC) specializes in helping owners, developers, EPC’s, investors, and asset managers with renewable energy and storage projects from concept to project completion.
   content: >
     We are a network of engineers and consultants who have the expertise to help you through the early stages of siting and interconnection when project risk is highest, through the permitting, engineering, construction,